yeganamuradli/COVID-19/csse_covid_19_data/README.md

 * Louisiana: Providing data Monday-Friday.
 * Maine: Providing data Tuesday-Saturday.
 * Massachuetts: Providing data Monday-Friday.
-* Michigan: Providing data Mondays, Wednesdays, and Fridays (as of 08/09/2021). ~~Providing data Tuesdays and Fridays (as of 07/07/2021)~~.
+* Michigan: Providing data Mondays, Wednesdays, and Fridays (as of August 9, 2021). ~~Providing data Tuesdays and Fridays (as of 07/07/2021)~~.
 No case data provided for August 21.
 * Minnesota: Providing data Monday-Friday.
 * Mississippi: Providing data Monday-Friday.
 * Missouri: Providing data Monday-Friday (as of Feb 22, 2022).